TylerFlar/minecord-link/README.md

 ### Discord Commands
 - `/ping` - Responds with "Pong!" to check if the bot is active
 - `/admin <command>` - Executes a Minecraft server command (only for authorized users)
+- `/setup` - Sets up the bot for the current server and channel

 For more details on commands and permissions, see the `plugin.yml` file.